namhoai1109/funny-movies/README.md

 - Find a YouTube Video: Search for a YouTube video you want to share.
 - Copy the Video Link: Copy the link of the YouTube video.
-- Share the Video: Click on the "Share" button on navbar and paste the YouTube video link.
+- Share the Video: Click on the "Share" button on the navbar and paste the YouTube video link.
 Click the "Submit" button to share the video with other users.

 #### Real-time Notifications